luginbash/luginbash.github.io/as.md

 ## Peering policy

 *We have limited POPs at only a few affordable IXPs.
 Please review our presences on the [PeeringDB](https://www.peeringdb.com/net/15026).
 As our nature is an educational and research network, you may observe none IXP presence sometimes This means we might be running low on the budget at that time.
 We are obliged to maintain the information current.*

-The minimal set of requirements to peer with AS135646:

-* Listed in PeeringDB
-* At least one public routable /24 prefix
-* Do not point default at us
-* Up to date ASN, MNT, Route objects at RIR
-* Prefer MD5 authentication

 The minimal set of requirements to peer with AS4242423904: